“When I’ve been presented an opportunity, I’ve always taken it. Sometimes it works out, sometimes it doesn’t. But I never want to live with regret.”

 Kevin put that opportunity to good use.
 His work with Global National garnered a slew of awards, including Gemini Awards for best newscast and best anchor, and a Lifetime Achievement Award and Honourary Doctorate from the University of Western Ontario.

 A self-professed news junkie, Kevin says he was drawn to journalism because he loved the idea of being able to see events with his own eyes rather than through someone else’s, and of being able to share those events with others.
-When I ask why he should be the filter through which the rest of us see the world, he says: “Because I think I’m not dissimilar to many (Canadians).
+When I ask why he should be the filter through which the rest of us see the world, he says, “Because I think I’m not dissimilar to many (Canadians).
 I wasn’t born into privilege, I wasn’t necessarily popular in high school, I’ve suffered loss in my life.
 I’m distrustful of power naturally, including my own… Ultimately, it’s the nature of the job that you have to convince yourself that how you feel, what you see and what you record has value.”

-Part of the reason Kevin does indeed bring such value to his reporting is that he constantly keeps himself on his toes.
+Part of the reason he does indeed bring such value to his reporting is that he constantly keeps himself on his toes.
 When he started to feel that he’d stopped learning in his job at Global National, he felt he owed it to his viewers and colleagues to step aside and start a new chapter in his life.
 “I wanted to leave Global National cleanly and leave it in good hands, because I think when I look back on my career, (my time on the show) will certainly be the thing that I’m most proud of,” he says.

 In 2010, Kevin left his position as anchor to devote himself to NewMan Media, the digital broadcast and advising company he’d founded in 2007.
-Prior to Kevin’s leaving Global National, NewMan had collaborated with 90th Parallel Productions to create two documentaries: Target the Gun about Canada’s misplaced focus on long gun registration vs. handgun monitoring; and No Country for Animals about Canada’s proprietary treatment of animals.
-Once Kevin was free to focus on NewMan full-time, things really got rolling.
+Prior to his leaving Global National, NewMan had collaborated with 90th Parallel Productions to create two documentaries: Target the Gun about Canada’s misplaced focus on long gun registration vs. handgun monitoring; and No Country for Animals about Canada’s proprietary treatment of animals.
+Once he was free to focus on NewMan full-time, things really got rolling.

 In May of this year, two more documentaries will be released through NewMan and 90th Parallel: A Mother’s Ordeal on May 6 and Execution Under Fire on May 13.
 Both will air on Global, and explore “what happens to people who are suspected by police, the media and the public of committing crimes, but who turn out to be innocent of them.”